Netatwork-de/aurelia-i18n-tools/docs/config.md

             + `"text"` - Content is localized as text.
             + `"html"` - Content is localized as html.
         + attributes `<string[]>` - An array of attribute names that can be localized.
+        + `"*"` as the tag name matches every element that is not explicitly configured.
     + diagnostics `<object>` - An object to specify how diagnostics should handled.
         + all `<HandlingType>` - A fallback value for unconfigured types.
 Default is `"warn"`.
         + *[Diagnostic.Type]* `<HandlingType>` - Specify how specific diagnostics are handled.